MARKTHERENCE/TrueSim-MK-Profiles/README.md

 - [Every person mentioned in the Special Thanks section of the README.md from the Amplex-MK-Presets repo]( https://github.com/MARKTHERENCE/Amplex-MK-Presets/tree/main#special-thanks )
 - [Heavy metal chainsaw]( https://www.youtube.com/@cmd_f5 ) for helping me catch up with version updates.
 - [Omega Station]( https://www.youtube.com/@OmegaStationMusic/videos ) for sharing the Amplex presets and subsequently making me keep track of TrueSim's development.
+- NaLex for helping out with troubleshooting on the Marshall Vintage Modern circuits